 Stuart Cooper’s film now has the chance to find the audience it always deserved.
 Criterion does right by the little-seen masterpiece.

-This 40th-anniversary package is reason enough to add Mel Brooks’s populist cherry bomb to your collection, if you haven’t already.
+This 40th-anniversary package is reason enough to add Brooks’s classic to your collection.

 It rarely feels like anything more than an effort to pander to the kind of audiences that enjoy Quentin Tarantino’s films for all the wrong reasons.